icabetong/ludendorff-web/README.md

 ## Contributing

 This is an open-source project, anyone can fork and use the code.
-However, contributions are not open yet as the moment.
+However, contributions are not open yet at the moment.